AXA private equity raises $8 billion for bank asset buys

 If they find no outside buyers, they often flip assets between rivals.
 The model for AXA Private Equity's secondaries fund is slightly different in that it takes investment portfolios off the hands of banks.

-Last year, AXA bought a $740 million portfolio of private equity holdings from Barclays (BARC.L) and earlier acquired a bumper $1.7 billion portfolio from Citigroup (C.N).
+Last year, it bought a $740 million portfolio of private equity holdings from Barclays (BARC.L) and earlier acquired a bumper $1.7 billion portfolio from Citigroup (C.N).

 Its fundraising success follows U.S. Group Lexington Capital, which last year raised $7 billion, then the largest ever fund raised by a secondaries specialist.
 Rival Coller Capital is seeking to raise some $5 billion.